ISEAGE-ISU/ncdc-2015-anomalies/Crypto/grading.md

+Partial points.
+Submitting the code which is 'abdd' is also acceptable.

 If we are mark'd to die, we are enow
 To do our country loss; and if to live,
 The fewer men, the greater share of honour.